-In addition to the operational learnings, our existing contracts also provide for more than \$40 million of payments through 2024 based upon full performance, and we are actively pursuing additional contracts and relationships that would increase these on-base operations going forward.
+In addition to the operational learnings, our existing contracts, which we expanded in July 2022 to include the U.S. Marine Corps., also provide for more than \$75 million of payments through 2025 based upon full performance, and we are actively pursuing additional contracts and relationships that would increase these on-base operations going forward.